 What is a B Corp?

-A B Corp is a company that uses the power of the marketplace to help solve social and environmental problems.
-B Corps are certified to meet comprehensive standards of social and environmental performance, accountability and transparency.
-Ultimately, certified B Corps are companies that put their workers, the communities they impact, and the planet first.
+A B Corp, which stands for B Corporation, is a company that uses the power of the marketplace to help solve social and environmental problems.
+B Corps are certified to meet comprehensive standards of social and environmental performance, accountability, and transparency.
+Ultimately, a certified B Corp company puts their workers, the communities they impact, and the planet first.
 And not just in words.

 B Corp certification is real, it’s rigorous, and most importantly, you can trust it.
 Lots of companies make claims that their products are eco-friendly, but B Corp certification is there to help consumers distinguish between the companies that are actually doing the work to create sustainable products and the ones that are only using the language of sustainability for advertising advantage.